Interventional Cardiology Fellowship Program

 Murtuza Ali, MD serves as program director for the Interventional Cardiology Fellowship Program.
-In addition, trainees will work with Pramilla Subramaniam, MD, and Pedro Cox-Alomar, MD.
+In addition, trainees will work with Pramilla Subramaniam, MD, Pedro Cox-Alomar, MD, and Scott Laura, MD

 Trainees are expected to attend and participate in bi-monthly Interventional Cardiology Conferences and Interventional Journal Clubs, as well as weekly General/Interventional Cardiology conferences (including but not limited to Case Conferences, Research Conferences, Grand Rounds, and Hemodynamics Conferences).

 Applications will be accepted for the 2022-2023 fellowship through the ERAS system in the December cycle at https://www.aamc.org/students/medstudents/eras/fellowship_applicants/